Highway revolt: Vancouver

 In Vancouver, a freeway project that began with the construction of the Georgia and Dunsmuir Viaducts in the Strathcona neighborhood was stopped by activists and residents; the plan was intended to link an eight-lane freeway from the Trans-Canada Highway through the East End, destroying much of Chinatown.
 Before it was stopped, Vancouver's Hogan's Alley neighbourhood was largely demolished.
 The complete proposal in reports prepared by Swan-Wooster included a six lane tunnel to North Vancouver.
 An elevated freeway would have run along the Burrard Inlet waterfront, right through property where two Fairmont hotels and many other buildings have since been built.
 Another elevated freeway would have run through what is now the new portion of Yaletown, where the roundhouse is.
 It would likely have been adjacent to or above the current Pacific Avenue, between Old and New Yaletown.

 The Dunsmuir tunnel, a former freight railroad line of the CPR would also have been part of the freeway.
 This tunnel is now used by the SkyTrain Expo Line, a rapid transit line using the Bombardier Innovia Metro technology developed for Toronto.

 An attempt was made in 1995 to revive part of the project, adding three lanes of traffic to the north shore; it was also killed by public protest.

 Successive city councils in the 1970s and 1980s prohibited the construction of freeways as part of a long-term plan.
 This was taken as far as refusing to have a cloverleaf where the provincially authorized and funded Oak Street Bridge entered the city.
 It was allowed to enter directly onto Oak Street, but no other approaches were allowed for decades.
 As a result, the only freeway within city limits is the Trans-Canada Highway, which passes through the north-eastern corner of the city.
 Very few major roads have been built in decades although the population would likely have doubled.

 The conflicting opinions of the City of Vancouver's residents, as represented by their successive councils, and the British Columbia Ministry of Transportation continue in 2013.
 Many of the suburbs also want more automobile access to Vancouver.
 The city resists additional cars entering from the suburbs.
-The province continues to build bridges and freeways throughout the region, but they end at the city's boundaries.
+The province continues to build bridges and freeways throughout the region, but they end at the city limits.